Paddyyhqhi/Experiment-of-Attention-Modules-on-WaferMap-Classification/README.md

 * All the training, testing, evaluation functions are contained in thise file.
 Futhermore, the functions that help showing GradCAM, GradCAM++ or fixing the random seeds are available in this .py file.
 ### models.ipynb
 * Contain basic models and modified models, which the basic models are referred to github source code shown in the references.
-### results.ipynb
+### results.pdf
-* Provide the evalutaions of different modified models.
+* Provide the evalutaions of different modified model including Recall, F1-score, F1-macor, Accuracy, GradCAM++.

 ## Basic Models
 ### 1. DANet